interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 ### Interledger packet flow

 In the [Interledger protocol](../0001-interledger-architecture/0001-interledger-architecture.md), a **peer** is a connector who is a counterparty to another connector.
-An **account** is the connector's relationship with the counterparty, representing their arrangement to extend credit and transact with one another.
+An **account** is the connector's relationship with the counterparty, representing their arrangement to transact with one another.
 Connectors clear and fulfill ILP packets with their peers, which represent conditional IOUs that affect these accounts.

 A connector may extend a given peer a limited line of credit, or none at all, depending upon their trustworthiness.
 As the connector receives incoming ILP PREPARE packets from a peer, forwards them, and returns corresponding ILP FULFILL packets, that peer's liabilities to the connector accrue.
 If the peer's liabilities exceed the credit limit assigned to it, the connector may reject and decline to forward additional packets.